Mia Jenkins

-Mia Iris Jenkins (born 31 August 2000) is an English actress and singer.
+Mia Iris Jenkins (born 31 August 2000) is an English actress.
 She is known for her roles as Alex in the Disney Channel musical drama The Lodge and Emma in the Disney Channel series Soy Luna.
-Following her appearances on Disney programmes, Jenkins has made various appearances in television series and films, including the Prime Video series Hanna, the BBC Three series Mood, and the Sky Atlantic series Domina.
+Following her appearances on Disney programmes, Jenkins has made various appearances in television series and films, including the Amazon Prime Video series Hanna, the BBC Three series Mood and the Sky Atlantic series Domina.